clemenssielaff/notf/pynotf/pynotf/logic.md

 - [X] Automatically disconnects from Emitters that complete or fail.
 - [X] Has an input Value type which is constant and readable.
 - [X] Constructor takes a Circuit and input Value type.
-- [X] Has 3 public methods `on_value`, `on_complete` and `on_fail`.
+- [X] Has 3 public methods `on_value`, `on_failure` and `on_completion`.
+- [X] Has 3 corresponding private, virtual methods that don't do anything by default.
 - [X] Can connect to existing upstream Emitters.
 - [X] Can disconnect from upstream Emitters.
-- [ ] Can create-connect upstream Operators.
+- [X] Can create-connect upstream Operators.
-- [X] Connections and disconnections don't happen immediately but are queued in the Circuit.
+- [X] User issued connections and disconnections don't happen immediately but are queued in the Circuit.
 - [X] Stores a pointer to its Circuit.
-- [ ] Can request existing Operators by name from the Circuit.
+- [X] Can request existing Operators by name from the Circuit.

 ## Circuit
 - [X] Keeps a thread-safe queue of Events to perform in order.
 - [ ] Executes all events up to now or when a timeout is reached.
-- [ ] Keeps a map of weak references to named Operators that can be requested
+- [X] Keeps a map of weak references to named Operators that can be queried by Receivers
+- [X] Stores a simple list of all expired Emitters so they are not deleted mid-event but cleaned up when the app is idle

 ## EventLoop
 - [ ] Stores an optional function pointer with no arguments, no return value that is called after the Circuit has performed post-event cleanup.